 WHAT WE'RE DOING NOW

-Women Centre Stage is helping support the commissions and workshops of Canadian women and non-binary artists, writing brand new plays that will be brought to the stage in the coming years.
+Women Centre Stage is helping support the commissions and workshops of Canadian women writing brand new plays that will be brought to the stage in the coming years.
 In 2021, four of these commissions received a creation workshop with a public presentation as part of our first ever Her Words festival of new works by femaile playwrights.
 In our 2022 Season, one of these plays - Queen Goneril by Erin Shields - will premiere on our stage.
 And 100% of the plays produced by Soulpepper in our 2022 season will be directed by women.

 In Spring of 2022, Soulpepper announced the receipt of a major grant for $250,000 from The Hilary and Galen Weston Foundation to support both the Six Women Writing program and Her Words festival.
 This generous grant allows us to significantly expand the scope of both these exciting initiatives, solidifying new commissions, bringing on new creative teams, and undertaking an exciting ‘Rising Stars’ mentorship program for emerging artists and creators.
 Audiences will be able to engage with these new works in fall 2023 at our next Her Words Festival, which promises to be an even more exciting event celebrating female playwrights – with staged productions, new work readings, expert panels, and mentorship opportunities for selected artists.